dominiksalvet/gitpack/readme.md

 * POSIX-friendly (i.e., very portable)
 * [Standalone script](src/gitpack) (for advanced uses)

 So are you ready to try GitPack in your project?
-Then see [how GitPack works](how-it-works.md).
+Then see [how](how-it-works.md).

 ### Badge